 In addition to my politically-charged, large-scale installations such as "America Selfie," (which was commissioned by that same institution that refused to recognize the rights of James Meredith), I have developed the self-portrait-as into a distinct genre of figure painting that embraces the complexities of contemporary life.
 My self-portraits-as First Ladies, which I have been making for over 20 years, are, perhaps, the best known.

 By dangling between the images of First Ladies and my own reflection, an inherently performative act of painting, I explore the American riddle.
-I subsequently have added other personae to my self-portrait-as portfolio including Christine Blasey Ford, Frida Kahlo, and Kamala Harris.
-Through these self-portraits-as, I explore hot-button topics such as social justice, handguns, and abuse of power.
+Subsequently, I have added other personae to my self-portrait-as portfolio including Christine Blasey Ford, Frida Kahlo, and Leigh Corfman in The Pussy Paintings.
+Through these self-portraits-as, I explore hot-button topics such as social justice, abortion, handguns, and abuse of power.
 I embraced the persona of Greta Thunberg to explore global warming during a residency in Seaside, Florida just before the pandemic tightened its grip.

 Heart of Dixie (Self-portrait as Leigh) in The Pussy Paintings was included in the 35th Anniversary Exhibition at the Space One Eleven in Birmingham.